-When Shag Carroll, a wounded Civil War veteran from Kentucky, and Joel Erhardt, an over-dressed Yankee from New York, lawfully staked and claimed the Hawk Lode in June of 1880, they never suspect they were in for a bloody, five year mine war.
+When Shag Carroll, a Civil War survivor from Kentucky, and Joel Erhardt, an over-dressed Yankee from New York, lawfully staked and claimed the Hawk Lode in June of 1880, they never suspected they’d be in for a mine war and endless legal battles.